Social stigma of obesity: Mental health and psychological consequences

 Broadly speaking, experiencing weight stigma is associated with psychological distress.
 There are many negative effects connected to anti-fat bias, the most prominent being that societal bias against fat is ineffective at treating obesity, and leads to long-lasting body image issues, eating disorders, suicide, and depression.

 Papadopoulos's 2015 review of the literature found that across several studies, this distress can manifest in anxiety, depression, lowered self-esteem, and substance use disorders, both in weight loss treatment-seeking individuals as well as community samples.
 Many empirical reviews have found that weight stigma has clear consequences for individuals suffering from eating and weight disorders (including anorexia nervosa, bulimia nervosa, and binge eating disorder), as it plays a unique role, over and above other risk factors, in perpetuating disordered eating psychopathology.
 These results have emerged in both adult and adolescent, as well as in male and female samples.

+The study shows an interesting table that demonstrates how fast food consumption due to social and cultural pressures leads to body image shame and guilt, which, in many cases, leads people to search for comfort, creating a cycle of binge eating.
+This article makes it evident that shaming and forcing people into guilt for their actions does not help or solve the issue of obesity.
+Better alternatives include teaching people the mental and physical benefits of eating healthily versus eating unhealthily, but without resorting to shaming unhealthy eating habits.

+Treatments

+Lifestyle Changes are the most effective long-term Health Solution when treating overweight and obese people.
+Fully implementing dietary restrictions is proven to be most successful, with cutting calorie intake by 500 to 1000 calories a day.
+Along with this, increasing physical activity, such as walking, is recommended at a rate of 2 miles a day.
+Therapy is essential in reshaping overweight people's relationship with food, setting goals, and avoiding shaming, which only increases weight gain.
+Fat removal surgery is effective in removing large chunks of fat.
+It is recommended to be coupled with therapy and lifestyle changes to prevent the fat from returning and to avoid weight gain.